Tax Discharge Attorney Connecticut

 What does this mean?

 It essentially means that your home will become security for your debt.
 You will be able to discharge your personal obligation to pay the loan.
 The IRS won’t be able to access your bank account or your wages.
 The problem is that when you sell your home, the taxes will be paid from any sales proceeds before you will be entitled to any money.
-If you don’t own a home, you just rent, then the federal tax lien essentially has little effect because there’s nothing to sell.
+If you rent, then the federal tax lien essentially has little effect because there’s nothing to sell.

 Using a Chapter 13 bankruptcy to pay your taxes

-The more practical solution for many debtors who find that they can’t pay their federal income tax obligations is to file for a chapter 13 bankruptcy.
-The Chapter 13 bankruptcy gives you time to pay off the arrears which is the amount you owe on your prior taxes.
+The more practical solution for many debtors who find that they can’t pay their federal income tax obligations is to file chapter 13 bankruptcy.
+The Chapter 13 bankruptcy gives you time to pay off the arrears.
+Arrears are the amount you owe on your prior taxes.
 You still must file timely tax returns and pay the amounts due for each year after you file your bankruptcy petition.

 The good news is that there is no three-year time limit.
 If you failed to pay $7,500 on your two tax returns for each of the past two years, you can pay out the total due, $15,000, by filing a Chapter 13 plan.
-The plan requires that you pay the arrears (in this case $15,000) over a three to five-year time period.
-During those three to five years, you must file and pay your new federal and state income taxes as they become due.
+The plan requires that you pay the arrears over a three to five-year time period.
+During those three to five years, you must file and pay your new income taxes as they become due.